A guide to seasonal caravan pitches

-Does your insurance go up?
+Does your caravan insurance go up?

 Not really.
-As long as the insurance company knows where the van is and has it marked on your records as a ‘known location’, the premium usually remains the same.
+As long as the insurance company knows where the caravan is and has it marked on your records as a ‘known location’, the premium usually remains the same.
 You will be charged a fee (about £15) for having the additional location added to your records.

-What about security devices on the site?
+What about security devices on the campsite?